Last Updated on Wednesday, May 17, 2023

 The South Fork of the American River is a classic "dam-controlled" river with six reservoirs upstream of the whitewater section.
 Due to the large amount of stored water, these upstream reservoirs are able to release water year-round on select days of the week.

-Tom Sawyer Float trips on the easy section of the South Fork are offered during periods of Normal flows.
+Tom Sawyer Float trips on the easy section of the South Fork are available on these same days.

 During the off-season winter months of November-March, raftable flows are released on the weekends.